Scholarship & Mentorship

 Exceptional personal success skills (e.g., emotional maturity, motivation, perseverance, etc.)

-First Round - One 15-20 minute interview with the recommender.
+First Round - One 15-20 minute interview with the nominator.

-Second Round - One 15-20 minute interview with the recommended student.
+Second Round - One 15-20 minute interview with the nominated student.

 Scholarship recipient search start date